gminteer/teamprofile-buddy/README.md

 ---

 Generate a team profile page (like [this sample](docs/sample/index.html)) effortlessly from the command line, after answering a couple of simple questions.
+See it in action [here](https://youtu.be/dTPfas1c91c)

 ## Installation